-When the municipality, government, and police force failed to do their job in protecting our children while walking home from school, I joined together with others in an attempt to take things to the next level.
+When the municipality, government, and the Bet Shemesh police force failed to do their job in protecting our children while walking home from school, I joined together with others in an attempt to take things to the next level.
 We went ahead with the determination to do anything and everything in our power to stop the extremists from their acts of violence against our children.

 I have always been a feminist.
 I have always had strong opinions about what I thought was right and wrong.
-Just that now, my opinions became public.
-I realized that I can help make a change.
-I have had friends who agree with what I believe in, and friends who do not agree with what I believe in.
-That’s fine, that’s normal.
-I have had respectful debates, respectful disagreements.
+Just that now my opinions became public.
+I realized that I can contribute by voicing what I feel needs change.

-What pushed me over the edge and caused me to feel that Bet Shemesh is not a place where I feel comfortable living in anymore, was the reaction to my most recent article which spoke about the current situation at the woman’s mikva I wrote about a very personal experience I had gone through, not mentioning in the article which mikva it took place in.
+What pushed me over the edge and caused me to feel that Bet Shemesh is not a place where I feel comfortable living in anymore, was the reaction to my most recent article which spoke about the current situation at the woman’s Mikva I wrote about a very personal experience I had gone through, not mentioning in the article which Mikva it took place in.

 I wrote the article hoping that some kind of change would be made.
-I am grateful that more and more women are feeling that they can speak out now, because that will only help create the change for us women who so desperately want it.
+I am grateful that more women are feeling that they can speak out now, because that will only help create the change for us women who so desperately want it.

 I knew about the gossip going on around me.
 I cried for days.
 I couldn’t breathe.
+My heart raced so fast I thought I would just stop existing.
+I wanted to stop existing.
+The shaming worked.
+I felt the full force of cyber bullying, and it broke me.
 I stopped leaving my house other than to go to work.
 I decided that it is time to move It is what I call our “emergency exit”.

-The negative only came from about two handfuls of people, the support I received was by far more than the negative.
+The negative in my community only came from about two handfuls of people, the support I received was by far more than the negative.
 People told me to continue writing, continue speaking out about the mikva situation, which I do.
-However, I cannot get past the humiliation and the shock I was in by the way people behaved, spoke, made fun of, and wrote about me.
-I have not had people behave towards me in such a disgraceful, hateful, way since I was bullied as a child.
+However, I cannot get past the humiliation/ shock/ pain I was in by the way people, my friends and neighbors behaved, spoke, made fun of, and wrote about me.
+I have not had people behave towards me in such a disgraceful, hateful way since being bullied as a child.

 I have disagreed with people many times.
 Never, ever to my recollection, have I ever humiliated someone, made them feel so embarrassed to their face, or through social media.
 And I have learned a lesson- I will never treat someone who I so strongly disagree with, the way I was treated.